-Winter squash are packed with vitamins, minerals and antioxidants that offer plenty of health benefits.
+Winter squash is packed with vitamins, minerals and antioxidants that offer plenty of health benefits.

-Carotenoids, including beta carotene, are fat soluble which means they’re best absorbed in the body if they’re eaten with a little bit of fat or oil.
+Carotenoids, including beta-carotene, are fat-soluble which means they’re best absorbed if they’re eaten with a little bit of fat in a meal.
 All you need is 3 to 5 grams of oil with a meal, about one teaspoon, to boost your body’s beta-carotene absorption.
 Cooking also improves the availability of beta-carotene in foods.

 Nutrient information per ½ cup (125 ml) cooked winter squash (average of all varieties):

-Unlike summer squash (e.g. zucchini), winter squash arrive late in the growing season.
-In Canada, winter squash are available from August through March.
+Unlike summer squash (e.g. zucchini), winter squashes arrive late in the growing season.
+In Canada, winter squashes are available from August through March.

 While butternut squash, acorn squash and pumpkin are perhaps the most popular varieties of winter squash, a walk through your local farmers market or grocery store will reveal a much wider variety of squash that aren’t as well known – but just as delicious.